Highland Park parade shooting: Perpetrator

 Law enforcement identified two prior encounters with Crimo: a 911 call in April 2019 reporting that he attempted to commit suicide and a September 2019 incident regarding alleged threats by Crimo to a family member.
 According to law enforcement, mental health professionals handled the suicide matter.
 In September 2019, police seized 16 knives, a dagger, and a sword from Crimo after a family member reported to the police that he planned to "kill everyone".
 Crimo's father said the weapons were his, however, and both parents denied Crimo had threatened anyone.
 He was not charged with a crime at the time, but a “clear and present danger report” was filed with the Illinois State Police.
 In December that year, Crimo applied for a Firearm Owner Identification card (FOID).
 It was sponsored by his father due to his young age.
 On either occasion, Highland Park police could have invoked Illinois' red flag law, which would have allowed them to seek a restraining order preventing Crimo from buying guns for up to six months.
 However, they did not pursue this option.
 Just four months later, in January 2020, Illinois State Police approved Crimo for a firearms permit, and he passed four background checks when buying firearms in 2020 and 2021.
-When asked about why the "clear and present danger" report did not prevent Crimo from obtaining a FOID card, the Illinois State Police said that Crimo responded no when asked whether he would harm himself or others and "no one, including family, was willing to move forward on a complaint".
-Neither did they provide more information on threats or mental health that would have enabled further action by law enforcement.
+When asked why the "clear and present danger" report did not prevent Crimo from obtaining a FOID card, Illinois State Police said that Crimo denied that he would harm himself or others when questioned; moreover, "no one, including family, was willing to move forward on a complaint" or to provide pertinent information relating to threats or to mental health, any of which could have enabled further action by law enforcement.

-Crimo III's father
+His weapon that was used in the shooting was reportedly purchased online from another store in another state and then legally shipped to the Red Dot Arms store in Lake Villa for pickup.

+Prison video calls

+In 2023, a 38-second video of Crimo from a prison phone call at the Lake County Jail in Waukegan surfaced.
+In the video, Crimo claims the shooting was a "false flag operation".
+He also claims that his interview was a performance and he was tortured into falsifying evidence.
+The clip was filmed and posted by a woman who identifies herself as a "registered nurse, mental health advocate, and investigative journalist" on her conspiracy theory blog.

+Earlier that year, Crimo's video call privileges were revoked after he allegedly made a prank call to a New York Post reporter, but his privileges were reinstated 30 days later.